Huntington’s disease is an incurable, hereditary brain disorder. It is a devastating disease that causes damage to brain cells, or neurons.

 In the future, scientists hope that gene therapy will find a solution to this disease.
 Researchers have been looking for ways to use gene therapy for cure, slow, or prevent HD.

-One hopeful strategy is to use molecules known as synthetic small interfering RNAs (siRNAs)
+One hopeful strategy is to use molecules known as synthetic small interfering RNAs (siRNAs) to suppress protein production from the faulty gene.
+This would stop the toxic Huntingtin protein from collecting and causing symptoms.

 However, the challenge that remains is how to deliver the siRNAs to the appropriate brain cells, so that they can be effective.